Caroleq/caroleq.github.io/_posts/2026-01-26-Compressor.md

 *Signal amplifying circuit*
 {: refdef}

 The amplifier takes the subtracted envelope as input.
 100kΩ R8 resistor prevents overloading of the subtracting circuit.
 The signal amplifier is just a standard inverting opamp configuration.
 Ratio parameter is implemented as RV3 potentiometer.
 The subtracted envelope is multiplied by a value ranging from 0 (if RV3 is 0Ω) to 1/10 (if RV3 is 10kΩ) and connected to VCA control input.
 C5 capacitor improves stability of the circuit.
+I did not determine the range of ratio in the standard way i.e. from 1:M to 1:N, because I did not know what was the exact relation between control signal and VCA's gain and between envelope produced by the compressor and the actual envelope.
+This is not entirely correct, but acceptable for me.

 ### 4.3 Voltage Control Amplifier (VCA)
 Below picture shows VCA circuit: